 The International Baccalaureate Diploma Program is a two-year program with a comprehensive and rigorous internationally focused liberal arts curriculum, leading to examinations in the junior and senior years.
 Six academic areas are studied concurrently.
 Students are required to study both the humanities and the sciences.
 Thus, the science-oriented student is challenged to learn a foreign language and the natural linguist becomes familiar with laboratory procedures.
 Diploma Program students must select one subject from each of five groups (Language A1, Second Language, Individuals and Societies, Experimental Sciences, Mathematics), and either a course from the Arts or a second course from the five primary subject groups.
 At least three and not more than four are taken at higher level (HL); the others at standard level (SL).
 Students are thus able to explore some subjects in depth and others more broadly.
-Active citizenship and global perspectives are encouraged in each area of the curriculum (please note the graphic on the following page).
+Active citizenship and global perspectives are encouraged in each area of the curriculum.

 Students seeking the IB Diploma must take the 6 required exams (1 in each of thier completed IB course).
 IB exams are graded on a 7 point scale.
 Students must earn a minimum score total of 24 total points.
-This IB requriement is meant to honor students academic strengths.